OnyinyeGlory/Locale/README.md

 # Locale API

-# Requirements
+## Requirements

 - Python 3.8 or higher

-# Project setup
+## Project setup

-For each of the services, follow these steps to run locally:
+Follow these steps to run locally:

 1. Clone the git repository: